enkidevs/curriculum/Git/Branching/cherry-pick-a-commit.md

 ---
 ## Content

-Cherry-picking is the[1]  method[2] to apply a single, specific commit from another branch.iA
+Cherry-picking is the[1]  method to apply a single, specific commit from another branch.iA

 For example:
 ```